 Our teaching team is composed of industry professionals and the programme includes regular sessions with innovative guests who will share their expertise with you.
 This will allow you to make valuable contacts and learn from the experiences of some of the most exciting theatre-makers the city has to offer.
 You’ll also have many opportunities to showcase your work and create original performances.

 In the most recent Destinations of Leavers from Higher Education (DLHE) survey, 100% of all 2017 graduates from this course were in work or further study within six months.

-Our students enjoy use of the University’s excellent facilities and studios, and make professional connections throughout their education.
-So far this year, they have learned from practitioners with the National Theatre, Royal Court, Cirque du Soleil, and other international companies.
-They've also had numerous classes and talks with artists from Complicite, one of the country’s most celebrated theatre ensembles.
+In addition to the University's own teaching staff you’ll also get to learn from practitioners within a number of different companies.
+In previous years our students have learned from practitioners from the National Theatre, Royal Court, Cirque du Soleil and other international companies.
+They've also had numerous classes and talks with artists from Complicité – one of the country’s most celebrated theatre ensembles.

 The course has a Facebook page with news and events from alumni, students and staff.

 There are no exams during this course.
 Assessment is conducted via a combination of workshops, performances, productions, discussions, presentations, journals/portfolios and essays.

 Self-assessment and reflection are key factors in the process of learning and are considered throughout assessment.